hupkit/hupkit/README.md

 ## Installation

-HubKit is a PHP application, you don't install it as a dependency and you don't you install it with Composer global.
+HubKit is a PHP application, you don't install it as a dependency and you don't install it with Composer global.

 To install HubKit first choose a directory where you want to keep the installation.
 Eg. `~/.hubkit` or any of your choice.